 As the hoarding goes around the corner can be spied this set of stencil based works from Senor X, Zabou & Otto Schade.

-8: Just a minute or so along from these hoardings you will find a car park packed full of art and curated by Art Under The Hood.
-This place is a real highlight of the road as you approach the end of this walk, here you can find works from ROA, Otto Schade, Jimmy C, Zina, Amara Por Dios, Artista, Jim Vision, Louis Masai and more.
+8: Just a minute or so along from these hoardings you will find a car park packed full of art.
+This place is a real highlight of the road as you approach the end of this walk, here you can find works from ROA, Otto Schade, Jimmy C, Zina, Jim Vision, Louis Masai and more.

 Large-scale ‘Save The Bees’ collaboration from Louis Masai & Jim Vision in the Hackney Road Car Park.